bitrise-io/bitrise-workflow-editor/README.md

 - Bump `RELEASE_VERSION` in `bitrise.yml`
 - Call `bitrise run create-release`
 - Update changelog in `CHANGELOG.md`
+- If new release requires Bitrise CLI to be updated, in `bitrise-plugin.yml` change `min_version` requirement of the `bitrise` tool to the required CLI version
 - Commit changes with message `vX.X.X`, push it
 - On GitHub, create new release with title and tag `X.X.X`, description from changelog, starting with *Release Notes*, up to but not including *Release Commits*
 - Wait for the `create-release` workflow to finish successfully on Bitrise